NatronGitHub/openfx-misc/README-hosts.txt

 - The Modelview matrix is not identity in interacts.
 Moreover, it is affected by successive transforms, so that the interact itself is affected by the transform.
 - kOfxImageEffectInstancePropSequentialRender property is missing on the Image Effect descriptor (but exists on the host and on the effect instance)
 - kOfxImageEffectPropPluginHandle property is missing on the image effect instance
+- the OFX plugin cache is in /var/tmp/nuke-u501/ofxplugincache/ofxplugincache-501-*.xml
 * Natron

 OFX API version 1.3